icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The link for registar RDAP base URL does not have a link value of the request URL."
 }
 ```
-3. With the link object above, validate the href property contains an URL with the “https” scheme.
+3. Test case [-47702](#id-testCase-47702){ #id-testCase-47702 }: With the link object above, validate the href property contains an URL with the “https” scheme.
 ```json
 {
   "code": -47702,